NFS4 ACL Management Issues and Solutions

 To resolve these errors and manage NFSv4 ACLs effectively, consider the following solutions:

-to edit ACLs instead of setting them directly. - Use
+• Use the -e option with nfs4_setfacl to edit ACLs instead of setting them directly.

-to retrieve ACLs and verify their correctness. - If using
+• Use nfs4_getfacl to retrieve ACLs and verify their correctness.

 Comments